hansojuhan/TaskPop/readme.md

 project has a name
 and an emoji

-[ ] 5.
+[x] 5.
 Add option to create new project

-[ ] 6.
+[x] 6.
 Apply project selection to task

-[ ] 7.
+[] 7.
 Create project selection and project view

 [ ] 8.
 Implement localStorage

+---

+Other things to do:

+- Add form validations everywhere

+- Fix the emojipicker positioning, should be close to the emoji

+- Make mobile-friendy (currently everything breaks)